-NTFS and FAT32 are two different kinds of file system on Windows operating system.
-Generally speaking, NTFS has a better compatibility and performance than FAT32, but sometimes you may still want to convert a partition from NTFS file system to FAT32.
-Then, is there any way to change NTFS to FAT32 file system without losing any data?
-Simply say, there are four methods to convert a partition from NTFS from FAT32 without data loss.
+NTFS and FAT32 are two different kinds of file system on Windows Operating System.
+Generally speaking, NTFS has a better compatibility and performance than FAT32.
+However sometimes users may still want a FAT32 for their hdd/ssd volumes, memory cards, and usb flash drives.
+Then, is there any way to change NTFS to FAT32 file system without losing data or formatting?

 If there is no important data on the NTFS partition, you can format it to change its file system to FAT32.
 If the NTFS partition still contains some useful data, you can move all data to another partition and then format it to FAT32 file system?